The best productivity tools for charities (Part 2 of 2): Favourites revealed

 - MailJet offer better data protection compliance as it’s a European version

-- tt-mail, Tech Trust’s charity-specific platform, has servers based in the UK and also gives charities discounted access to dotMailer’s enterprise-level system, which is better than the paid plans of Mailchimp.
+- Charity Digital Mail, Charity Digital’s charity-specific platform, has servers based in the UK and also gives charities discounted access to dotMailer’s enterprise-level system, which is better than the paid plans of Mailchimp.

 Don’t miss: Find out how charities can tackle the process of finding the tech that helps the most when you don’t necessarily have the time to research in Part 1 of productivity tool special – click here to read more.